matheusmilani/caveo-test/README.md

 On the main path you will find the config files and server.js.

+You will find the folder docs, on that folder you will find a Postman collection which was used on this application to test the scenarios.

 ## How to run
 To run the project, you may run the Docker Compose, which will create both environments:
 - Application